mpatkisson/bridgeman/ROADMAP.md

 Should allow users to search for anything the site archives or by facet.

+## Wiki

+I don't think there's a good university centric wiki out there.
+This would fill a need and foster community.
+People who update the wiki should be given some sort of reputation score.

 ## Q and A (i.e. Stack Overflow)

 Should allow questions to be raised and answered with a point or reputation